opendilab/LightTuner/README.md

 ## Contributing

-We appreciate all contributions to improve `DI-toolkit`, both logic and system designs.
+We appreciate all contributions to improve `LightTuner`, both logic and system designs.
 Please refer to CONTRIBUTING.md for more guides.

 ## License

-`DI-toolkit` released under the Apache 2.0 license.
+`LightTuner` released under the Apache 2.0 license.